Women Veterans' Employment

 Veterans’ Employment and Training Service (VETS) provides critical resources, expertise, and training to assist women veterans in locating and obtaining meaningful careers at over 2,500 American Job Centers nationwide.
 At the American Job Centers, every woman with military experience can meet individually with a workforce development professional.

 Together, they’ll assess her skills, abilities, aptitudes, employment readiness, and needs.
 She’ll receive personalized job search and placement assistance and may be connected to a broader array of benefits and social services depending on her individual needs.
 Visit the Service Locator and enter your zip code or call 1-877-US2-JOBS to find the American Job Center closest to you.
 Be sure to identify yourself as a veteran to receive priority of service!

 - Gold Card Initiative

 - Uniformed Services Employment and Reemployment Rights Act (USERRA)

 Reintegration Services for Veterans Experiencing Homelessness

 Through VETS grants, including the Homeless Veterans Reintegration Program (HVRP), the Homeless Female Veterans and Veterans with Families Program (HFVVWF), and Stand Down Grants, grantees provide additional supportive services to meet the special needs of women veterans experiencing homelessness.
 HVRP and HFVVWF grantees provide job training, counseling, and placement services to expedite the reintegration of homeless veterans into the labor force.
 Stand Down organizers partner with local businesses and service providers to provide numerous free services like health and dental checkups, benefits counseling, employment services, and housing referrals to homeless veterans all in one place at one time.
-To find services offered through these grants in your local area, visit the VETS Employment Assistance Map and contact the Director for Veterans’ Employment and Training (DVET) in your state.
+To find services offered through these grants in your local area, visit www.dol.gov/vets and use the Find a VETS Office drop down menu.